aws-observability/aws-otel-test-framework/tools/batchTestGenerator/inputFileSyntax.md

 ### clustertargets
 Define a set of clusters to dispatch EKS tests to.
 Each EKS platform that is included in your test case platforms must have cluster targets defined.
+A test will be run against all corresponding cluster targets if that service is included in the batch generation.
 Defining a test case with `EKS_FARGATE` tests without defining a cluster target with type `EKS_FARGATE` will result in an error.

 ### tests